Truth and Reconciliation Commission (South Korea): Bodo League massacre

-Uljin Massacre
+Uljin massacre

-The commission found that a total of 256 people were killed in Uljin, Gangwon Province, by South Korea's police forces, Counter Intelligence Corps (CIC), and the 3rd ROK Army after being accused of taking sides with local leftists.
-The incident took place between September 26, 1950, and the end of December 1950.
-The victims were identified by relevant historical documents, testimony from witnesses and petitioners, records from the Uljin police station, and field research conducted throughout Uljin.
+The commission found that 256 people were killed in Uljin, Gangwon Province, by South Korea's police forces, the Counter Intelligence Corps (CIC), and the 3rd ROK Army after being accused of siding with local leftists.
+The massacre took place between September 26, 1950, and the end of December 1950.
+The victims were identified by historical documents, testimony by witnesses and petitioners, records from the Uljin police station, and field research conducted throughout the county.

-On October 20, 1950, the reserved troops from the 3rd Army selected approximately 40 village residents having leftist tendencies from Uljin police station cells, based on the lists submitted by the right-winged organizations and village chiefs, summarily executed them and buried their bodies at Budul Valley in Hujeong-ri.
-Between October and November 1950, the Uljin police office released some of the accused, but some 250 civilians were buried at Olsi Valley in Shinrim.
+Reserve troops from the 3rd Army selected about 40 village residents with leftist tendencies from Uljin police-station cells based on lists by right-wing organizations and village chiefs, summarily executed and buried them in Hujeong-ri's Budul Valley on October 20, 1950.
+The Uljin police released some of the accused between October and November 1950, but about 250 civilians were buried in Shinrim's Olsi Valley.

-In the late fall of 1950, several Onjeong-myeon villagers were accused of providing food to fugitive relatives who had fled after falling under suspicion of harboring leftist tendencies.
-On November 26, 1950, the Onjeong police department arrested suspects and confined them in a storage space.
-They executed twelve of them en route to the Uljin police station, Sagye-ri, Buk-myeon, by police from the Hadang police department.
+In the late fall of 1950, several Onjeong-myeon villagers were accused of providing food to fugitive relatives who had fled after being suspected of leftist tendencies.
+On November 26, 1950, the Onjeong police arrested suspects and confined them to a storage space.
+Twelve were executed en route to the Uljin police station in Sagye-ri, Buk-myeon, by police from Hadang.

-According to the Commission, a total of 256 victims were massacred in the incident.
-The victims were accused of holding positions in North Korea's occupation authority in the region, and they were targeted for the mass killings that South Korean authorities conducted when they re-entered the region.
-However, at the time of the incident, most of the voluntary collaborators with North Korean forces had already evacuated and crossed the border to the North, and thus it was mostly civilians who spontaneously joined the local leftists who became victims of the incident.
+The victims were accused of holding positions in North Korea's occupation authority, and were targeted for mass killings conducted by South Korean authorities when they re-entered the region.
+Most collaborators with North Korean forces had already crossed the border to the north at the time of the massacre, however, and civilians had joined the local leftists.

-There were no clear distinctions to separate the guilty from the innocent, and many used the situation as an opportunity to eliminate personal opponents.
-These summary executions of civilians without adequate judicial process were crimes against humanity.
-The victims' descendants suffered various forms of social discrimination and prejudice in the McCarthyist society of pre-democratic South Korea.
+There were no clear distinctions to separate the guilty from the innocent, and many took the opportunity to eliminate personal opponents.
+The summary executions of civilians without adequate judicial process were crimes against humanity, and the victims' descendants experienced social discrimination in McCarthyist, pre-democratic South Korea.

-The commission advised the government to apologize to the bereaved families of the victims, to carry out adequate human rights education, and to conduct memorial services for those who were wrongfully prosecuted and murdered.
+The commission advised the government to apologize to the victims' families, to conduct human-rights education, and to hold memorial services for those who were wrongfully prosecuted and murdered.